drashland/.github/CONTRIBUTING.md

 ## License

-By submitting a patch, you agree to allow the maintainers to license your work under the terms of the [MIT License](../LICENSE).
+By submitting a your code to the Drash Land organization, you agree to allow the maintainers to license your work under the terms of the [MIT License](./LICENSE).